nenuadrian/Secret-Republic-Hacking-Browser-Game-V3/README.md

 ![Screenshot](screens/setup.png)

-# Cron jobs
+# Optional useful cron jobs

+These ensure processes run as required, that hacking competitions start, that attack reports are generated and that time based resources are given to players.

 Set these up to run periodically as the parameters suggest.
-The resources one should run maybe every minute
+The resources one should run every minute.

 localhost/cron/key1/MDMwN2Q3OGRiYmM4Y2RkOWZjNTBmMzA4MzViZDZiNjQ=/attacks/true